Last updated on

 You’ll want to check out the post linked above for more details on each step to make sure you get the best buttercream frosting.
 And remember, these steps can be used for any buttercream recipe on my blog.

 IMPORTANT For chocolate and white chocolate buttercream specifically, remember to heat the cream and chocolate together first.
 You’ll then stir the mixture until it becomes a smooth ganache.
-Once the ganache has cooled slightly, you’ll add the mixture to the butter and continue making the buttercream according to instructions.
+Once the ganache has cooled slightly, you’ll add the mixture to the butter and continue making the buttercream according to the instructions.

 - This cake can be made ahead of time and stored in the freezer.
 Refer to my post: How to Freeze, Thaw and Transfer Cakes for all the deets on how to best freeze and thaw your cakes.
 Freezing your cake will help keep the crunch in the filling.
 You can refrigerate this cake overnight but run the risk of the crunch being a little soft.
 As always, keep the cake covered in the freezer or fridge so it doesn’t dry out.